Gideon-Kipserem/smart-goal-planner/README.md

 ## Author

-This project was created with love by Gideon Kimaiyo.
+This project was created  by Gideon Kimaiyo.